I don’t think about money the way I used to.

 —John Mayer, “Something’s Missing”

-I made good money—great money—during my days in the corporate arena, but the problem was that I spent even better money.
+I made good money—nay, great money—during my days in the corporate arena, but the problem was I spent even better money.
 And that was a serious source of dissatisfaction in my life, one that would haunt me for most of my twenties.

-When I was 19, I worked six or seven days a week, and I earned more than $50k a year, which for a degree-less poor kid from Dayton, Ohio, that’s a lot of money—more money than my mother ever earned.
-The problem was that when I was earning $50k, I was spending $65k; and then when I was earning $65k, I was spending $80k.
+When I was nineteen, I worked six or seven days a week, and I earned more than $50,000 a year, which for a degree-less poor kid from Dayton, Ohio, that’s a lot of money—more money than my mother ever earned.
+The problem was that when I was earning 50 grand, I was spending 65; and then when I was earning 65, I was spending 80.
 Eventually, I’d worked my way up the corporate ladder, working 362 days a year (literally), and I was earning a six-figure salary.
-That sounds great, but I was spending more than I was bringing home, and that equation never balances.
+That sounds great, but I was still spending more than I was bringing home, and that equation never balances.

-So instead of bringing home a great salary, I brought home debt and anxiety and overwhelming amounts of discontent.
+So instead of bringing home a great salary, I brought home debt, anxiety, and overwhelming amounts of discontent.
 My love and hatred of money (love of spending it, hatred of never having enough) was, in fact, my largest source of discontent.

 Call me stupid.
 Go ahead, you should.
 I was stupid.
-But I wasn’t stupid just because I was wasting my income.
-No, I was far more stupid because of the value I gave to money.
-I told myself I was a number; there was a dollar sign on my head; I could be bought.
+I wasn’t stupid just because I was wasting my income, though—I was far more stupid because of the value I gave to money.
+I told myself I was a number, there was a dollar sign on my head, I could be bought.
 I told others they could take my time and my freedom in exchange for green pieces of paper with dead slave owners’ faces printed on them.

-But that changed when I stopped giving such importance to money.
-Sure, I need money to pay rent, to put food on the table and gas in the car, to pay for health insurance.
-But I needn’t struggle to earn money to buy crap I don’t need anymore.
+That changed when I stopped giving such importance to money.
+I need money to pay rent, to put food on the table, to put gas in the car, to pay for health insurance—but I needn’t struggle to earn money to buy crap I don’t need.

 Minimalism has allowed me to get rid of life’s excess so I can focus on what’s essential.
-And now, at 31, I make far less money than my stupid 19-year-old self, and yet I’m not in debt, I’m not struggling, and most important, I’m happy.
+And now, at 31, I make less money than my ignorant nineteen-year-old self, and yet I’m not in debt, I’m not struggling, and most important, I’m happy.

 Now, before I spend money, I ask myself one question: Is this worth my freedom?